Taylor Swift is having a moment.

-I’ve been a Taylor Swift fan for a long time: we are the same age (1989 was a good year.) and her music has definitely come out at some of the crucial moments in my (and her) life.
-Together, we’ve felt 22; doubted relationships, friendships, and life decisions; shaken pretty much everything off; and lived through a global pandemic to tell the tale.
-(I have, albeit, been less successful.)
+Before you question my sanity (know that I am from the UK, and that’s where I’m seeing her!) or abandon me from jealousy – know that I’ve been a Taylor Swift fan for a long time: we are the same age (1989 was a pretty stellar year) and her music has definitely come out at some of the crucial moments in my (and her) life.
+Together, we’ve felt 22; doubted relationships, friendships, and life decisions; shaken pretty much everything off; and lived through a global pandemic to tell the tale (I have, albeit, been less successful).
 Taylor was with me when I travelled across Europe, when I made the permanent move to the U.S., and when I navigated a high-risk pregnancy.
 Her songs provided a consistent soundtrack to my late teens and twenties, and since we turned 30, it’s fair to say we’ve both matured.
 We both care considerably less (at least outwardly) about what people think about us, and I think that relatability is why I listen to her new music and always find something relevant and meaningful to my current phase of life.

-Believe it or not this post isn’t just a love letter to Taylor Swift.
-Instead, I wanted to think about how each of her Eras can represent our experiences of womanhood and motherhood.
-Really, if each album were a mom in San Antonio, what would she be like?
+Believe it or not, this post isn’t just a love letter of thanks to one of (the?) greatest female artist in the world.
+Instead, I wanted to think about how each of Taylor’s Eras can represent our experiences of womanhood and motherhood.
+If each album were a mom in San Antonio, what would she be like?
 Who would she be friends with?
 What are her current parenting challenges?
-Where would she go, and how would she answer the crucial questions we ask new ACM contributors?
+Where would she go?
+And, most importantly – how would she answer the crucial questions we ask our newest ACM contributors?

 1. Debut: Taylor Swift (2006)